Sirhowy: Governance

-Sirhowy is covered by an electoral ward of the same name, though this covers a far larger area to the northwest of the village.
+Sirhowy is covered by an electoral ward of the same name, however this covers a far larger area to the northwest of the village.
 The population of the ward in 2011 was 5,630.
 The ward's Councillors are Brian Thomas (Ind, Sirhowy), Malcolm Cross (Lab, Sirhowy), and Tommy Smith (Lab, Sirhowy).
 The area is represented in the Senedd by Alun Davies (Labour) and the Member of Parliament is Nick Smith (Labour).